jbcirs/rental-wyze-sync/README.md

 - `RESOURCE_GROUP` can be named anything as this is the main name of your app, e.g., `lock-sync`.
 - `SLACK_TOKEN` will start with `xoxb-`
 - `SLACK_SIGNING_SECRET` this will be used to verify that requests come from Slack.
+- `SMARTTHINGS_TOKEN` this is the personal access token to your [SmartThings](https://account.smartthings.com/tokens) account.

 ### 7. Deploy the Azure Functions